AbeerNarang/MyStory/story.md

 Once upon a time ther was a fox.
-One day the fox was feeling very hungry
+One day it was feeling very hungry so it decided to search for some grapes.
+It found a tree with some grapes on it.